 We intend to continue to help Swisscom with their digital transformation through use of our products, such as Creative, Document, and Experience Clouds, and at the same time deploying renewable energy throughout our digital supply chain where both companies can enjoy moving digital processes into a low- to no-carbon economy.
+We would also be happy to engage on how to set meaningful Science-Based Targets, particularly on how to engage suppliers on setting their own SBTs and renewable energy targets if that would be of interest.

-TD Bank Group
+Requesting member TD Bank Group